 Paris and the Pasteur Institute

 In 1887, age 21, Nicolle moved to Paris to serve as an intern in its hospitals.
-In January 1889, he joined the Pasteur Institute in Paris to carry out microbiology research.
+In January 1889, he joined the Pasteur Institute to carry out microbiology research.
 The institute was still very new – it had been inaugurated just two months previously.
 Nicolle studied chancroid, a sexually transmitted disease, which became the subject of his doctoral thesis in 1893.

 Back to Boring Rouen